osasuair/osasuair/README.md

-- 👋 Hi, I’m Paul/@osasuair
+## Paul Airuehia
+> @osasuair on GitHub

-- 👀 I’m interested in Java, Python, and HTML/CSS/JS
+👀 I primarly develop in Java, C, Python, and HTML/CSS/JS (node.js with NPM for server-side development)

-- 🌱 I’m currently studying Computer Science at Carleton University
+🌱 I’m currently studying Computer Science at Carleton University

-- 📫 How to reach me: (437) 922-1810 or osasuair@gmail.com
+📫 Send me an Email: osasuair@gmail.com

 <!---
 osasuair/osasuair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.